 For Foodie Friends

 What better way to discover the fresh produce and innovative flavours of a region than by getting a group of foodie friends together and making a multi-day meal of it?
-Cycle from section to section, discovering organic cheeses, home baked treats, heritage pubs and award winning contemporary cuisine along every leg of the Hauraki Rail Trail.
+Cycle from section to section, discovering organic cheeses, home-baked treats, heritage pubs and award-winning contemporary cuisine along every leg of the Hauraki Rail Trail.

-Start with fresh fish and hot chips overlooking the tranquil Seabird Coast at Kaiaua before cycling to Thames (Section A), a town proud of its artisanal approach to food and produce.
+Start with fresh fish and hot chips overlooking the tranquil Shorebird Coast at Kaiaua before cycling to Thames (Section A), a town proud of its artisanal approach to food and produce.
 Thames Market in Grahamstown every Saturday is a gourmand’s wonderland with a feel-good vibe.

 From Thames, the cycle trail heads through the rural pastures of Hauraki Plains (Section B).

 Foodies will likely already be familiar with Falls Retreat, the outstanding restaurant in Karangahake Gorge between Paeroa and Waihi (Section C).
 It is the perfect place to build your cycling itinerary around, with a picturesque stop at neighbouring Owharoa Falls near the Trail.
-Falls Retreat is a rustic restaurant with a strong focus on fresh home and locally-grown produce, as evidenced by their magnificent on-site vegetable garden.
-The menu is innovative modern cuisine and a feast not only for the tastebuds, but for the eyes as well.
+Falls Retreat is a rustic restaurant with a strong focus on fresh home and locally-grown produce, as evidenced by its magnificent on-site vegetable garden.
+The menu is innovative modern cuisine and a feast not only for the tastebuds but for the eyes as well.
 Meals are presented beautifully and desserts look like art on a plate.

 You don’t need a bicycle built for two to enjoy a fun-filled and romantic time spent cycling the Hauraki Rail Trail.
 Enjoy relaxing thermal hot pools, comfortable accommodation and delicious eateries while cycling through picturesque scenery.